+- 1. Link to our Zoom class session

+- 2. Link to office hours

+- 3. Pdf of the week's lecture notes you can print these out for note taking

+- 4. Chapter Review Quizzes for the week

+- 5. Lab assignments

-- 1. Link to our Zoom class session - 2.
-Link to office hours - 3.
-Pdf of the week's lecture notes you can print these out for note taking - 4.
-Chapter Review Quizzes for the week (always due by Thursday at midnight) - 5.
-Discussion post for the "In the News" assignment (always due by Thursday at midnight) - 6.
-A "News and Videos" folder with content relevant articles, videos, tutorials, virtual field trips that we use in class or that can supplement the week's topic as well as any "breaking news" when it comes to Weather and Climate and the Earth Sciences - 7.
-On the weeks that we have an Exam scheduled it will also be found in this folder
+- 6. A "News and Videos" section with content relevant articles, videos, tutorials, virtual field trips that we use in class or that can supplement the week's topic as well as any "breaking news" when it comes to Weather and Climate and the Earth Sciences

+- 7. On the weeks that we have an Exam scheduled it will also be found in this folder